google/nucleus/README.md

 For all other systems, you will need to first install CLIF by following the instructions at [https://github.com/google/clif#installation](https://github.com/google/clif#installation) before running install.sh.
-You'll need to run this command with Python 3.6 or 3.7.
+You'll need to run this command with Python 3.8.
 If you don't want to build CLIF binaries on your own, you can consider using pre-built CLIF binaries (see
 [an example here](https://github.com/google/nucleus/blob/v0.5.6/install.sh#L143-L152)).
 Note that we don't plan to update these pre-built CLIF binaries, so we recommend building CLIF binaries from scratch.